-Portfolio Analysis for Beginners
+Investment Portfolio Analysis for Beginners

-This basic introduction will better prepare you for the task of assessing your portfolio's health or, if you outsource that job to a professional, understanding some areas about which you might want to ask questions.
+What's more, portfolio analysis can seem daunting until you get the hang of capital allocation.
+This basic introduction will better prepare you for the task of assessing your portfolio's health or, if you outsource that job to a professional, understanding what questions to ask about your investments.

 What Is Portfolio Analysis?

 Portfolio analysis is the process of studying an investment portfolio to determine its appropriateness for a given investor's needs, preferences, and resources.
 It also evaluates the probability of meeting the goals and objectives of a given investment mandate, particularly on a risk-adjusted basis and in light of historical asset class performance, inflation, and other factors.